Imalent MS03 Flashlight Review

 A nylon pouch is included.
 The light will fit head up or down, but head up works best.

 With my package, this pocket clip was included too, but Imalent says this is a “free gift” type thing – I am not sure if you should expect to get this in your package or not but I’d probably assume you won’t.
 It really only fits in this orientation anyway, which is not useful at all.

 Power and Runtime

-The MS03 runs on a single lithium ion cell.
+The MS03 runs on a single lithium-ion cell.
 The size is 21700, and an appropriate cell is included.
 It’s a 4000mAh 21700, and is proprietary.
 It seems proprietary in a couple of ways.
 The first is that it has a USB-C port.
 The second is that there’s a little plastic shroud around the positive, which is very slightly a button.

 This button is important.
-As far as I can tell, it’s one of the two things that keeps regular 21700 cells from working in the MS03.
+As far as I can tell, it’s one of the two things that keep regular 21700 cells from working in the MS03.
 The other is length – regular (unprotected flat top) 21700 cells will be much too short for this light.

 Here are a couple of runtimes.
 The stepdowns are quick, and throw off the measurements vs claim.
 It’s claimed as a 13000 light, and at start up that’s probably approximately right.